GuanceCloud/guance-docs/docs/en/scene/view-variable.md

 | match（re）、not match（re）<br>wildcard、not wildcard | Fuzzy match, multiple selection is supported. | R::view:(distinct(`env`)) {`app_id` = re(`#{appid}`)} |

-## Add Object Mapping
+## Add Mapping

-For infrastructure object data, you can set field mapping, which is only used for display and will not affect the original field data.
+For infrastructure data, you can set field mapping, which is only used for display and will not affect the original field data.

-Choose the data source, object classfication, and two attribute fields that need to be mapped.
+Choose the data source, classfication, and two attribute fields that need to be mapped.
 As shown in the figure below: map `container_id` to display as `container_name`.

 ![](img/variable001.png)